yeecode/ObjectLogger/README.md

 - It can automatically parse the attribute changes of objects and support the comparison of rich text.
 - It supports extension of more object attribute types.

+The project consists of four parts:

+- ObjectLoggerClient: A jar package that can be integrated into a business system.
+It can complete the log analysis and transmission of the business system.
+You can obtain the jar package from Maven repository.
+- ObjectLoggerServer: A web service which needs the support of a database.
+It can accept log information sent by ObjectLoggerClient and provide log query function.
+- react-object-logger:A React component for displaying log information.
+This component can be imported from npm repository.
+- ObjectLoggerDemo: An example of business system integration ObjectLoggerClient.

 # 2 Quick Start

 ## 2.1 Create Data Tables